opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 **Note**: The viewer component does not fetch data.

 The `info` property can be used for any additional data that is needed to display the structure as desired.
-Callback functions used to determine the behavior of the viewer will have access to this extra data.
+Callback functions used to determine what is shown in the viewer have access to this extra information.

 ## Viewer Provider